WHY CATHOLICS HAVE MORE FUN THAN PROTESTANTS WHILE STUDYING EARLY CHURCH HISTORY (PART II)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every single one received their doctrines through the Apostles and their direct successors.
-Clement of Rome?
-This bishop of Rome was one of the first few successors of St. Peter.
-St. Irenaeus?
-He proved heretics were heretics by demonstrating their leaders were not direct successors of Apostles.
 St Ignatius of Antioch?
 This bishop of Antioch knew the Apostles personally, was the first to use the term "the Catholic Church" in writing.
 He also upheld the Real Presence of the Eucharist and wrote that the Church in Rome "held of the presidency" of all the churches that made up the Catholic Church.

 St. Jerome?
 He, too, believed Christians, by definition, must be in union with the pope: "I follow no leader but Christ and join in communion with none but your blessedness [Pope Damasus I], that is, with the chair of Peter.
 I know that this is the rock on which the Church has been built" (Letters 15:2 [396 A.D.]).

-Strikingly, most of the big Church Fathers were bishops themselves in the exact lines of succession that every bishop of the Catholic Church remains today.
+Strikingly, most of the significant Church Fathers were bishops themselves in the exact lines of succession that every bishop of the Catholic Church remains today.
 The term "Apostolic Succession" means every bishop of the Church must have been ordained through the laying on of hands by a bishop ordained in the same manner . . . going all the way back to the College of Apostles.
 It was a "non-negotiable" teaching of the Early Church.
 It remains a non-negotiable doctrine of the Catholic Church today.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-THE HALF-BROTHER HULLABALOO . . .
+THE HALF-BROTHER THEORY . . .

 Who exactly were the "brethren" of Christ who were mentioned in the Bible?
-Evangelicals are disheartened to learn that even St. Jerome himself (whom they greatly respect and who is known as the "Father of Biblical Science") said the brethren of Christ could NOT POSSIBLY refer to blood brothers.
-Jerome believed they referred to cousins of Jesus.
-Other historical documents suggest the "brethren" were STEP-BROTHERS of Jesus (children Joseph had before he was widowed (if he was widowed) and before he married Mary).
+St. Jerome himself said the brethren of Christ could NOT POSSIBLY refer to blood brothers.
+Note that St. Jerome is known as the "Father of Biblical Science.”

 St. Jerome chided a heretic named Helvidius for even suggesting the "brethren" could be children of Mary.
 Speaking in the 4th century, St. Jerome said nobody had even suggested such a crazy idea up to his time.